Collective noun is a subcategory of the part of speech Noun.

 Read more: One-word Substitution for places.

-List of Collective Nouns denoting a Group of Non-living Things:
+List of Collective Nouns Denoting Groups of Non-living Things:

 A bouquet of flowers.